 - Apple Developer Programs

-Having said that, there are a few other restrictions you should know about too:
+There are a few other restrictions you should know about too:

 - You may not purchase products for resale